tappasarn/Articles/Agoda_Article/src/AbstractEquality.md

 const result = (x == y) // true
 const otherResult = (x == z) // false, even z is falsy value
 ```
-This type of losely comparison might come in handy when you only want to handle null and undefined differently than other falsy values.
+This type of loosely comparison might come in handy when you only want to handle null and undefined differently than other falsy values.
 ```js
 // follow codes would have the same behaviour if (x === null || x === undefined){